The following quotation is a prime motivator of Christian evangelical activity:

 Reaction of Jewish Groups (and others) to the SBC Resolution:

-• B'nai B'rith is the largest Jewish organization in the world.
+Reaction was swift and generally very negative:- B'nai B'rith is the largest Jewish organization in the world.
 Its international president, Tommy P. Baer, sent a letter on 1996-JUN-14 to Morris Chapman, president of the Southern Baptist Convention.
 It was critical of the SBC's resolution.
 He wrote: "We believe this is a thoroughly retrograde step in relations between Southern Baptists and Jews in the United States...A program of conversion is demeaning to our religion and to our co-religionists -- including those who out of their own free will and conviction -- have converted to Judaism...The decisions of the Southern Baptist Convention are certain to introduce new tensions in the interactions between Jews and all Christians in this country, and to once again sow the seeds of distrust.
 Pluralism is a basic tenet of our American way of life.
 It means respecting each other's traditions and religious paths...We cannot believe that creating such tensions between Jews and Christians can possibly advance humankind toward the ultimate Messianic Age that both Christians and Jews look forward to with hope and faith."
 The full text of the letter can be seen via the hyperlink in Reference (9)

 Baer recommended that "the Southern Baptists to reconsider these steps."
 The SBC will have an opportunity to do that again at its next annual meeting in 1998-JUN.
 At a later date in 1996, Tommy Baer, criticized some of Chapman's comments which he felt suggest "that without accepting Jesus as 'savior' Jews remain flawed, incomplete, and inadequate."